 - Gluteal muscles – Gluteus Maximus, Gluteus Medius and Gluteus Minimus.
 Very important in hip movements (such as rotation, abduction, adduction) and stabilisation.

 Problems with Modern Lifestyles and Poor Posture

 Modern lifestyles are growing increasingly sedentary.
 This is in part due to the growing number of occupations requiring workers to be sitting at desks, operating computers or on phones.
-This continuing trend of being hunched over desks for long periods has led the increase of poor posture; weaker core strength and muscular imbalance.
+This continuing trend of being hunched over desks for long periods has led to the increase of poor posture; weaker core strength and muscular imbalance.

 Muscular imbalance means that there is not a good balance between muscles that are too tight or loose.
 This can result in some muscles that are too weak and others that are much stronger.
 All of the above can result in a variety of postural problems, for example, chronic backache and neck ache.

-Other problems can occur from inefficient movement when the wrong muscles are utilised/overused such as in poor lifting.
+Other problems can occur from inefficient movement when the wrong muscles are utilized/overused such as in poor lifting.
 Over time this may lead to muscular imbalance and/or injury and will become much worse if not addressed.

 Signs of Poor Core Strength and Stability

 Common symptoms associated with a lack of core strength: